archonie/MedRoute/README.md

 # MedRoute
 A route planner for health related causes.

+# Explanation about project
-# I had to remove the googlemaps apikey for economical reasons.
-And the backend is not supported nowadays.
+The backend is not supported nowadays.
 It was a school project which is implemented in 3 days.
+User can add routes, show route details of the previous created routes.
+The user can get landmark suggestions based on the chosen hotel.